alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Example 1: Baseline Exceptions
 In a common C# style, failures are often signaled with exceptions.
 That means control flow is implicit: any line might abort the method by throwing.

+Also note: in real code, exceptions aren’t always thrown as explicitly as they are in the example below — they often bubble up from library/framework calls (`int.Parse`, database drivers, HTTP clients, etc.).

 ```csharp
 public void DeactivateUser(string inputId)